mmistakes/minimal-mistakes/_drafts/fs2.md

 One of the most used fs2 features is using concurrency in streams.
 It's possible to implement many concurrency patterns using the primitives provided by the `Stream` type.

-The first function we will analyze is `merge`, which lets us run two streams concurrently, collecting the results in a single stream as they are produced.
-The execution halts when both streams have halted.
+The first function we will analyze is `merge`, which lets us run two streams concurrently, collecting the results in a single stream as they are produced. **The execution halts when both streams have halted**.
 For example, we can merge JLA and Avengers concurrently, adding some sleep to the execution of each stream:

 ```scala
 val concurrentJlActors: Stream[IO, Actor] = liftedJlActors.evalMap(actor => IO {